neptunelabs/fsi-viewer-samples/samples/modal/README.md

 </fsi-viewer>
 ```

-For all parameters which can be used, please consult the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-viewer).
+For all parameters which can be used, please refer to the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-viewer).

 # Switching the images

-Switching the images is achieved by the onClick function set in the tumbnails on the right:
+The images can be toggled using the onClick function set in the right-hand tabs:

 ```html
 <div class="row pb-3">